 Similar to other VirTra scenarios and courses, ATAK content is based on real-life incidents.
 Looking at the 1999 Columbine High School massacre and the 2008 Mumbai attacks, students will be able to take away critical lessons and use them as preparation for future attacks.

 This first volume of ATAK will have an estimated completion time of three hours and best suits a class of eight participants.
 It will consist of a lecture, simulation scenario event training, and pre- and post-tests.
-For maximum effect, the eight participants should be placed in pairs when scenarios take place.
-It can be paired with other courses such as the “Tourniquet Application Under Threat” course for supplemental techniques and skills.
+The recommended eight participants should be placed in pairs when scenarios take place for maximum effect.
+Instructors may pair it with other courses such as the “Tourniquet Application Under Threat” course for supplemental techniques and skills.

-Like previous V-VICTA™ curriculum, ATAK will come with a training manual that includes note taking materials and a scoring rubric for instructors.
-There are two scenarios on which students will be evaluated based on their ability to accurately perform the skillsets.
-VirTra recommends repeating the scenarios until students “pass” by taking the correct actions, as well as letting them watch other pairs complete the scenario.
-Allowing students to observe their peers helps with learning by example.
+Like previous V-VICTA® curriculum, ATAK will come with a training manual that includes note taking materials and a scoring rubric for instructors.
+Students are evaluated based on their ability to perform the required skillsets.
+Instructors monitor performance within two immersive scenarios.
+VirTra recommends repeating the scenarios until students “pass” by taking the correct actions.
+Another helpful trick is letting them watch other pairs complete the scenario, which allows students to learn by example.

-To stay up-to-date with the unfortunate trend of active threat situations, it is crucial to prepare officers accordingly in the event that they must respond to one.
+To stay up-to-date with the trend of active threat situations, it is crucial to prepare officers.
+These events are unexpected and daunting, requiring training in advance.
 Frequent and accurate preparation increases the goal of minimizing the damage done by the threat as much and as quickly as possible.

 Stay safe, train hard.